EZLiang/SudokuSAT/README.md

 SudokuSAT works by encoding Sudoku puzzles into [CNF](https://en.wikipedia.org/wiki/Conjunctive_normal_form) format, and then feeds it into a SAT solver, [kissat](https://github.com/arminbiere/kissat).
-Kissat was chosen because of its speed, getting first place in the [SAT Cmpetition 2020](https://satcompetition.github.io/2020/).
+Kissat was chosen because of its speed, getting first place in the [SAT Competition 2020](https://satcompetition.github.io/2020/).

 ## Inputting a Sudoku
 Input a Sudoku as a 9x9 grid of characters.
 Each number will be input as-is, while every blank square will be repalced